 Now head distiller at New Zealand’s Cardrona Distillery, it was Sarah Elsom’s love of wine which first led her to whisky – as well as a light-bulb moment at the summit of Ohau Ski Field.
 When a friend offered her a sip of single malt, she described it as the first whisky that threatened her love of wine.
 “It was so well balanced, the flavours woke something up inside of me and the finish just stayed with me.
 Spirits suddenly became intriguing and exciting”, she says.

 After her last cellar hand stint in Canada, Sarah returned home to New Zealand.
-In contemplating where winemaking would take her next, she discovered that a distillery was being built just 20 minutes drive from her home.
-“I joined the team with an open mind as Cardrona Distillery was nearing the end of its construction in November 2015, and I’ve never looked back.”
+Contemplating where winemaking would take her next, she discovered that a distillery was being built 20 minutes from her home.
+“I joined the team with an open mind and I’ve never looked back.”

 As head distiller, Sarah oversees production, production planning and preparation for market on a daily basis.
 She also makes herself available for virtual tastings to support Cardrona’s entry and growth in the UK market.
-Sarah admits people often still react with surprise when they hear her job title, but says the surprise is short-lived as “most whisky lovers are a conversation away from recognising a kindred spirit.”
+Sarah admits people often still react with surprise when they hear her job title, but says the surprise is short-lived.
+“Most whisky lovers are a conversation away from recognising a kindred spirit”, she says.

-While Cardrona Distillery’s all-female team, led by founder Desiree Whitaker, wasn’t created by design, Sarah says it perhaps reflects the growing number of women in the industry.
+Cardrona Distillery’s all-female team, led by founder Desiree Whitaker, wasn’t created by design.
+However, Sarah says it perhaps reflects the growing number of women in the industry.
 “We are breaking barriers everywhere”, she says.
 “There is no reason whisky should remain a gentlemen’s club.”

 With increasing women joining the whisky industry, how can we continue to make it a more gender-balanced arena?
 With its bold flavour, high alcohol content and “dated pretence of where and when”, Sarah admits that whisky can be intimidating.

 “It can be easy to write off if your early exposure to whisky is limited to the extremes of style and how-to.
 In my experience, women often discover they like whisky when they give it a go.
-Encouraging higher female attendance at whisky festivals and tasting events by redefining how whisky can be enjoyed will serve the trade.”
+The trade will benefit from encouraging higher female attendance at whisky festivals and tasting events by redefining how whisky can be enjoyed.”

 Georgie Bell, Head of Advocacy, Incubation Brands, Bacardi

 Georgie Bell’s impressive whisky career began when she was still an undergrad.
-Working bartending shifts while studying at Edinburgh University, Georgie became fascinated by the history and culture surrounding the spirit, and ended up penning her dissertation on the subject of whisky and regional identity, with a particular focus on Islay.
+Working bartending shifts while studying at Edinburgh University, Georgie became fascinated by the history and culture surrounding the spirit.
+She ended up penning her dissertation on the subject of whisky and regional identity, with a particular focus on Islay.